 Whipped Cream

-I few dollops of lightly sweetened whipped cream provide a richness and a way to add my next embellishment…
+I few dollops of lightly sweetened whipped cream provide richness and a way to add my next embellishment…

 Parmesan Crisps